ErrorNoInternet/passgen/README.md

 # passgen

 A program that generates passwords (combinations) using a given set of keywords.
+Currently the Rust version is the fastest, but optimization PRs are welcome!

-For example, giving "a", "b", and "c" would generate 40 outcomes (142 bytes):
+For example, giving "a", "b", and "c" would generate 40 outcomes (142 bytes), including the empty new line at the start:

 ```

 a